russwinch/camera_search/README.md

 Camera Finder
 ------

-Scrapes www.wexphotovideo.com looking for used Canon 5D Mk III's and sends a text message if found.
+Scrapes www.wexphotovideo.com on a schedule, looking for used Canon 5D Mk III's and sends a text message if found.

 Requires a Twilio account, project and phone number.

-*instance/config.py* should contain the following:
+*instance/config.py* should be added, containing the following:

     file_location = 'found_cameras.txt'  # file for previously identified cameras

     class live():
         account_sid = 'Twilio live SID'